dimitras/collos/task_list.md

 # General

-Update documentation on used gem plugins
+-- Update documentation on used gem plugins--

 # Regular app